 If you don't spend all your time on business activities during an international trip, you can only deduct the business portion of getting to and from the destination.
 You must allocate costs between business and personal activities,

 4) Not All Charges on a Hotel Bill Are Deductible Travel Expenses

 The room charge and taxes are deductible, as are laundry expenses, but additional personal charges such as gym or fitness center fees, and fees for movies or games are not deductible.

 You can deduct hotel charges for phone calls or use of a fax machine, and you can deduct tips.

-The cost of bringing a spouse, child, or other person along on a business trip is considered a personal expense and is not deductible.
+The cost of bringing a spouse, child, or other people along on a business trip is considered a personal expense and is not deductible.
 But you may be able to deduct travel expenses for your spouse if: